Brodie Holland: Suburban football

 After being delisted by Collingwood he took up a suburban football in the Essendon District Football League with the Maribyrnong Park Football Club where he had become captain-coach, however he was banned after striking a young opponent from the Doutta Stars.
 Holland has been deregistered from the Essendon league when it was found that on a technicality, Holland is not eligible to play in the league.
 The regulations of AFL Victoria, the sport's governing body, say that a player who has served more than 16 weeks' suspension in one competition cannot transfer to another.
 Holland was outed for more than 16 games during his 11-year career at the top level with Fremantle and Collingwood.
 Despite not being able to play, he has been allowed to continue to coach if he chooses.

 Holland appealed this decision and was allowed to continue as playing coach.
 On 13 Sep 2009 the Maribyrnong Park Lions won the EDFL A Grade Grand Final – Maribyrnong Park 102 def Greenvale 84.

 In 2010, Maribyrnong Park finished 4th at the end of the home and away season.
 They went on to defeat 3rd placed Oak Park then 2nd placed Keilor to advance to the Grand Final against Greenvale.

 On 12 Sep 2010, in a back to back as playing coach, Holland led the Maribyrnong Park A Grade Seniors team to victory - Maribyrnong Park 90 def Greenvale 73.

 In 2015, Holland left heading north to play for the Broadford Football Netball Club in the Riddel District Football League.
 Holland was a pivotal player in Broadford making the finals for the first time since rejoining the RDFL.

+Coaching career

+In November 2022, the Northern Bullants club appointed Holland as their coach for the 2023 Victorian Football League (VFL) season.
+The club had two wins early on in the season, but were unable to achieve anymore, finishing 20th.
+Holland resigned as coach effective immediately shortly after the club's final game of the season.